MadeByMike/madebymike/site/content/writing/new-website-new-css-tricks.md

 This is a nifty little design feature that I am very happy with.
 It's just an elaborate visited `:visited` style, but the technique is far from simple.

 My idea was to create a checkbox style with CSS, then toggle the opacity of the tick depending on the :visited state.
 But visited styles are extremely restrictive.
 MDN does a great job of [explaining these restrictions](https://developer.mozilla.org/en-US/docs/Web/CSS/%3Avisited).
-In short, you can only style color values, but this includes SVG `fill` a `stroke`.
+In short, you can only style color values, but this includes SVG `fill` and `stroke`.

 My idea became to use an inline SVG.
 Did you know that you can set a `fill` property on an HTML element and that an inline SVG can inherit this color?